by Bruce Norris

 **Dance rehearsals will begin Sept.
 8. The majority of vocal/acting rehearsals will happen after Clybourne Park closes Oct.
 18. Some weekend rehearsals will be required.
 The weekend before spring classes start, Jan.
 17-19 will be a required rehearsal period.
 Rehearsal schedules will be arranged based on availability.

 When: Monday Sept.
 1, 5:30 p.m. start time

 *This dance audition is only for those who would like to be considered for the main dance corps in the show.
 Vocalists and actors are welcome to audition but will be given an opportunity to dance in the movement call of the Sept 6 audition as well.*

 What to Wear: Please wear dance clothing (form-fitting solid clothing that shows the line of your body) and bring jazz shoes, tap shoes and character shoes if you have them.
 Hair should be pulled back.

 *All dancers hoping to be cast in the show are strongly encouraged to also audition at Part II*

 Location: Pridemore Playhouse and Hawes Studio Theatre, Porterfield Hall

 When: Saturday Sept.
 6, 1-4 p.m.

 Auditions will have several components as follows:

-The characters of Cabaret live out loud; there are no blushing wallflowers.
-Please prepare audition material that reflects your own personal fierceness, guts, and sensuality.
-Make the material your own and do NOT try to imitate Joel Grey, Alan Cumming, Natasha Richardson, or Liza Minelli.
-You will need to provide your own sheet music glued to a manila folder or put in a three-ring binder (no loose photocopies or full music books), clearly marked and ready for sight-reading by the accompanist.
+Questions about music may be directed to Tommy Iafrate at firstname.lastname@example.org.
+You will need to provide your own sheet music glued to a manila folder or put in a 3-ring binder (no loose photocopies or full music books), clearly marked and ready for sight-reading by the accompanist.